← Back to Glossary

 Key Takeaways for Brand Protection Professionals

-• The gTLD expansion requires scalable monitoring.
+3. The gTLD expansion requires scalable monitoring.
 Manual monitoring across 1,500+ TLDs is not viable.
-Automated domain monitoring — scanning for registrations that match or are confusingly similar to a trademark — is a baseline requirement for effective brand protection.
+Automated domain monitoring — scanning for registrations that match or approximate a trademark — is now a baseline requirement for effective brand protection.

-• Registrar abuse reporting is a first-line enforcement tool.
-For domains engaged in DNS abuse (i.e. phishing), filing an abuse report with the registrar's published abuse contact is often the fastest path to takedown — faster than UDRP and at no cost.
+4. Registrar abuse reporting is a first-line enforcement tool.
+For domains engaged in active brand abuse (phishing, counterfeiting, impersonation), filing an abuse report with the registrar's published abuse contact is often the fastest path to takedown — faster than UDRP and at no cost.
+The 24-hour review requirement under the 2013 RAA gives this approach teeth.